Hiromu Takahashi: Los Ingobernables de Japón (2016–2025)

 In June, Takahashi entered the New Japan Cup for the first time.
-Despite being a Junior Heavyweight, Takahashi established heavyweight stars, such as Toru Yano and Tomohiro Ishii to advance to the semifinals.
+Despite being a Junior Heavyweight, Takahashi beat established heavyweight stars, such as Toru Yano and Tomohiro Ishii to advance to the semifinals.
 In the semi-finals, Takahashi was defeated by Kazuchika Okada.
 Takahashi would be announced as a participant in the Best of the Super Jr. tournament, which he won after defeating El Desperado in the finals.
 Immediately after, he called out the winner of the Super J-Cup (won by El Phantasmo), to a match at Wrestle Kingdom 15, where the winner would go on to face Taiji Ishimori for the IWGP Junior Heavyweight Championship on the second night.
 On night one of Wrestle Kingdom, Takahashi defeated Phantasmo, and on night two, he defeated Ishimori, beginning his fourth reign with the Junior Heavyweight Championship.
 However, Takahashi would suffer a torn pectoral muscle, vacating the title on February 25, 2021.
 On July 25 at Wrestle Grand Slam in Tokyo Dome, Takahashi made his return from injury, announcing that he was medically cleared to return to in-ring competition, before challenging the winner of the IWGP Junior Heavyweight Championship match between El Desperado and Robbie Eagles.
 Later that night, Eagles defeated Desperado to win the IWGP Junior Heavyweight Championship, setting up his match against Takahashi.
 On August 27, Takahashi made his in-ring return from injury defeating DOUKI.
 On September 5 at Wrestle Grand Slam in MetLife Dome Night 2, Takahashi unsuccessfully challenged Robbie Eagles for the IWGP Junior Heavyweight Championship.
 From November 13 until December 11, Takahashi took part in the 2021 Best of the Super Juniors, finishing the tournament with a record of seven wins, three losses, and a draw, advancing to the finals of the tournament.
 On December 15, Takahashi defeated Yoh in the finals to win the 2021 Best of the Super Juniors for the third time in the longest match of the tournament's history, while also becoming the second wrestler in the tournament's history to win back-to-back finals after Tiger Mask IV in 2004 and 2005.
 Takahashi received his title shot on Night 1 of Wrestle Kingdom 16, where he lost to Junior Heavyweight Champion El Desperado.
 On Night 2, Los Ingobernables de Japon defeated Suzuki-Gun in a 6-man tag-team match.